 At Gibbs Gardens, you can soak in lush plant life, waterfalls, and a view of the Georgia mountains from the residential estate of Jim Gibbs.
 Among the 19 gardens featured here, including the Manor House Gardens, Japanese Gardens, and Waterlily Gardens, you'll also come across 24 ponds, 19 waterfalls, and 32 bridges.
 Walk through 89 hectares (220 acres) of these gardens and Gibbs's home site, known as the Manor House.
 If you wish, explore the manor's characteristic antique European furniture, including a 14th-century French limestone fireplace.
 Inside the store there's also a collection of Gibbs' artwork.
-To visit Gibbs Gardens on your trip to Ball Ground, use our Ball Ground vacation trip planner.
+Use our Ball Ground road trip planner to visit Gibbs Gardens on your trip to Ball Ground, and learn what else travelers and our writers recommend seeing nearby.

 Create an itinerary including Gibbs Gardens

 Unable to display map at this time.
 Please try again later.

 It wasn't worth the hype that we heard about it.
 Entrance fee of $20 is a little expensive for this kind of "attraction".
 Well it's of the list of things to do in GA !! more »